Section alert

 Automatically focus on mount

-Press the "Toggle alert" button below to mount/unmount the alert.
-Notice that each time the alert is mounted it will be focused.
-Here we use the focusOnMount
+Press the “Toggle alert” button below to mount/unmount the alert.
+The alert is focused each time it is mounted.
+The focusOnMount

 Automatically focus on update

-Once the alert is displayed, try updating the content by pressing the "Update alert content" button.
-This will focus the alert.
+Once the alert is displayed, update the content by pressing the “Update alert content” button.
+Focus will be automatically moved to the alert.

 Manually set focus

-Press the "Focus the alert" button below to set focus on the alert.
-To achieve this, we set the tabIndex
+Press the “Focus the alert” button below to manually set focus on the alert.
+To achieve this, we must set tabIndex

 to -1